Local Computation: Lower and Upper Bounds: Introduction

 For the MVC lower bound, we show that for every $k>0$, there exists a graph $G$ such that every $k$-round distributed algorithm for the MVC problem has approximation ratios at least

-for positive constants $c$ and $c'$, where $n$ and $\Delta$ denote the number of nodes and the highest degree of $G$, respectively.
-Choosing $k$ appropriately, this implies that to achieve a a constant approximation ratio, every MVC algorithm requires at least $\Omega\big(\sqrt{\log n}\big)$ and $\Omega\big(\log\Delta\big)$ rounds, respectively.\footnote{Notice that all these bounds are improved compared to the results reported in the conference version of this paper~\cite{kuhn-podc04} by factors of $\Theta(\sqrt{\log\log n})$ and $\Theta(\log\log\Delta)$, respectively.
-This improvement renders some of our upper bound algorithms in Section~\ref{sec:upper} tight.} All bounds also hold for randomized algorithms.
-Using reductions that preserve the locality properties of the considered graph, we show that the same lower bounds also hold for the distributed approximation of the minimum dominating set and maximum matching problem.
+for a positive constant $c$, where $n$ and $\Delta$ denote the number of nodes and the highest degree of $G$, respectively.
+Choosing $k$ appropriately, this implies that to achieve a constant approximation ratio, every MVC algorithm requires at least $\Omega\big(\sqrt{\log n/\log\log n}\big)$ and $\Omega\big(\log\Delta/\log\log \Delta\big)$ rounds, respectively.
+All bounds also hold for randomized algorithms.
+Using reductions that preserve the locality properties of the considered graph, we show that the same lower bounds also hold for the distributed approximation of the minimum dominating set and maximum matching problems.
 Because MVC and MaxM are covering and packing problems with constant integrality gap, the same lower bounds are also true for general distributed covering and packing LPs of the form (P) and (D).
-Furthermore, using locality-preserving reductions, we also derive lower bounds on the amount of local information required at each node to collectively compute important structures such as a MIS or a maximal matching in the network graph.
+Furthermore, using locality-preserving reductions, we also derive lower bounds on the amount of local information required at each node to collectively compute important structures such as an MIS or a maximal matching in the network graph.
 Finally, a simple girth argument can be used to show that for the connected dominating set problem, even stronger lower bounds are true.
 We show that in $k$ rounds, no algorithm can have an approximation ratio that is better than $n^{c/k}$ for some positive constant $c$.
 This implies that for a polylogarithmic approximation ratio, $\Omega(\log(n)/\log\log(n))$ rounds are needed.